bstroebl/DigitizingTools/help/source/intro.rst

     (2) moving selected side along the direction of the two touching sides, forming a trapezoid along the process.
 The second option modifies the selected side length (variable).
+#.
+DigitizeRoad: creates polylines between city blocks representing the main
+    road line.
+This is done by selecting nodes in turns, on corresponding sides of opposite city blocks.
+This has to be done in the following way: the first point is selected on side 1 (red marker), the second point on side 2 (blue marker), the third point is the next vertex of side 1 (red marker) the forth point is the next vertex of side 2 (blue marker) etc, until full coverage of both sides of opposite blocks.
+The same number of clicks has to be performed on both sides, but clicking on the same vertex is permitted (the tool will ignore douplicate points).
+When finished, right click and the road line will be created on a new polyline layer.

 Planned/discussed tools can be found here http://osgeo-org.1560.x6.nabble.com/more-advanced-editing-tools-td5019552.html